cakephp/docs/en/core-utility-libraries/xml.rst

 Xml API
 =======

-.. php:class:: Xml

 A factory and conversion class for creating SimpleXml or DOMDocument objects from a number of sources including strings, arrays and remote urls.

 .. php:staticmethod:: build($input, $options = array())